smmurdock/Udacity-Describe-Health-and-Sleep-Quality-Data/README.md

 - `Stress Level` (scale: 1-10): A subjective rating of the stress level experienced by the person, ranging from 1 to 10.
 - `BMI Category`: The BMI category of the person (e.g., Underweight, Normal, Overweight).
 - `Blood Pressure` (systolic/diastolic): The blood pressure measurement of the person, indicated as systolic pressure over diastolic pressure.
-- Heart Rate (bpm): The resting heart rate of the person in beats per minute.
+- `Heart Rate` (bpm): The resting heart rate of the person in beats per minute.
 - `Daily Steps`: The number of steps the person takes per day.
 - `Sleep Disorder`: The presence or absence of a sleep disorder in the person (None, Insomnia, Sleep Apnea).

 ### Details about Sleep Disorder Column
-- None: The individual does not exhibit any specific sleep disorder.
+- `None`: The individual does not exhibit any specific sleep disorder.
-- Insomnia: The individual experiences difficulty falling asleep or staying asleep, leading to inadequate or poor-quality sleep.
+- `Insomnia`: The individual experiences difficulty falling asleep or staying asleep, leading to inadequate or poor-quality sleep.
-- Sleep Apnea: The individual suffers from pauses in breathing during sleep, resulting in disrupted sleep patterns and potential health risks.
+- `Sleep Apnea`: The individual suffers from pauses in breathing during sleep, resulting in disrupted sleep patterns and potential health risks.